googleinterns/smart-home-testing/README.md

   // Validating the SYNC response test('Sync Response using actions an intent handler', async () =>{
-    // This will indicate to the validation function that SYNC is being called and will validate further
+    // This will indicate to the validation function that SYNC is being called and
-    // SYNC intent against the current SYNC JSON Schema. const testlibValid = testlib.validate(requestSync, responseSync);
+    // will validate the SYNC intent against the current SYNC JSON Schema. const testlibValid = testlib.validate(requestSync, responseSync);

     //If the response shows no errors, `testlibValid` will return undefined.
     //If there are errors, the function will return an array of errors. expect(testlibValid).toBe(undefined);
+    //In this case, testlibValid returns undefined, so the test passes.
     });
   });
 });